isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>RVHS moved out of the West Coast site to the holding site at Queensway.
+<p>RV moved out of the West Coast site to the holding site at Queensway.
 <br>
 <br>In January, we held a school-wide Carnival to welcome the Secondary 1
 students.
 <br>
 <br>We celebrated our 49th School Anniversary on 15 January in conjunction
-with the RVHS Fund Raising Donation Draw.
+with the RV Fund Raising Donation Draw.
 <br>
 <br>The Director and key personnel from our sister school, Samsen Wittayalai
 School in Bangkok, Thailand, visited RV as part of the STEP (Singapore